lvetech/ALT/code/RealSense/README-RealSense.md

 In the case of the dynamically projected patterns, as we have shown above on the example of a F200 Intel RealSence device, body movements, including the ones associated with heartbeats and respiration, lead to the changes in the non-uniform illumination distribution of the scene created by the light emitter of the F200 device, as captured by the infrared camera of the F200 device (the captured non-uniform illumination distribution forms the ‘artificial light texture’), which otherwise would have been absent provided the absence of any motion in the scene.

-Note that, similarly to the “Pi Camera + Kinect” ALT system [10], the distance between the F200 or R200 camera and the person can affect how pronounced the heartbeat signal will be during the respiration events.
-Generally, the closer the camera gets to the person (after passing a certain distance point) the less pronounced the heartbeat signal component in the ALT data becomes during respiration events.
-Note also that at a large enough distance between the camera and the person there will be virtually no discernable pulse or respiration signal in the ALT data.
-Adjustments of the camera’s position can be made, for example, based on observing visualizations of the collected ALT data.

 ![PiCamera video capture with R200 emitter ALT data example](/figures/RealSense/PiCamera-video-capture-with-R200-emitter-ALT-data-example.png)

 Figure 3.
 ALT data obtained using light emitter of a R200 Intel RealSense camera and video stream of a Raspberry Pi NoIR camera.
 Snapshot of the scene taken from the Pi NoIR camera’s video stream is shown on the left.
 A person is resting in an armchair at about 3 feet distance from the Pi NoIR and R200 cameras.
 R200 camera’s emitter provided most of the illumination for the scene.
-We have used the code [12] from our previous “Pi Camera + Kinect” example [10] to generate ALT data shown in this Figure.
+We have used the code [12] from our previous “Pi Camera + Kinect” example [10] to generate the ALT data shown in this Figure.

+As ALT implementations described above and before [10] demonstrate, ALT technology does not rely on any particular kind of light pattern (statically and/or dynamically projected).
+ALT does not use depth information encoded in the light patterns projected by the depth sensing devices such as Kinect and RealSense cameras.

 **References**: